Central African CFA franc: Coins

 In 1948, coins were issued for use in all the colonies (not including French Cameroun) in denominations of 1 and 2 francs.
 This was the last issue of a 2 franc coin for nearly 50 years.
 In 1958, 5, 10, and 25 franc coins were added, which were also used in French Cameroun.
 These bore the name Cameroun in addition to États de l'Afrique Equatoriale.
 In 1961, nickel 50 franc coins were introduced, followed by nickel 100 franc pieces in 1966.

 From 1971, the 100 franc coins were issued for each of the individual member states, depicting the state name in which they were issued.
 50 franc coins were also issued in this manner between 1976 and 1996, after being reduced in size.
 However instead of depicting the state name each was given an identification letter on the top reverse.
 50 franc coins with the letter "A" were issued for Chad, "B" for Central African Republic, "C" for Congo, "D" for Gabon, and "E" for Cameroon.
 In 1976, cupro-nickel 500 franc coins were introduced.
 From 1985, these were also issued by the individual states.
 That year also saw the introduction of 5, 25, 50 and 100 franc coins for use in Equatorial Guinea, which had recently joined the monetary union, depicting all titles and information in Spanish instead of the usual French, most notably the denomination as "franco" instead of "franc".
 Despite titular differences in some of the coinage, all were legal and exchangeable tender in all member nations.

 In 1996, centralized production of the 100 franc coin was resumed, with a single 500 franc coin reintroduced in 1998.
 Despite dropping state names and code letters, the overall design of the coins remained relatively unchanged.

 2006 saw a redesign of all denominations of coins for the CFA franc, along with the introduction of a 2 franc piece.
 The 1, 5, 10, and 25 franc coins were reduced in size, while a new bi-metallic 100 franc coin was introduced, along with a new and reduced size 500 franc coin with heightened security features, including laser marking.
 All newer coins depict the acronym "CEMAC" for "Communauté Économique et Monétaire de l'Afrique Centrale".
 Older sized coins continue to remain legal tender alongside the newly configured coins.

+A new series of coins was introduced in April 2025, including a new bimetallic 200-franc coin, a trimetallic 500-franc coin, and other redesigns.

 All CFA coins depict both a mint mark, along with an engraver's privy mark.
 The mint mark is located on the reverse on the left side of the denomination while the engraver's mark is located on the right.